percona/pmm/doc/source/faq.rst

    sudo pmm-admin add mysql --user root --password root --create-user

-The superuser credential are required only to set up the ``pmm`` user with necessary privileges for collecting data.
+The superuser credentials are required only to set up the ``pmm`` user with necessary privileges for collecting data.
 If you want to create this user yourself, the following privileges are required::